 Tour at the Ohio State University

-Since it was a school trip, we had an educational mission.
-Therefore we visited the Columbus State Community College and the Ohio State University.
-There we had a nice tour from one of the students and seen some experiments.
+Since this was still a school trip, we also had an educational mission.
+Therefore we visited the Ohio State University and later Columbus State Community College.
+Inside OSU, we had a detailed tour from one of the students and we were shown some experiments.

-One of the professors from the Ohio State University gifted us tickets to an Ohio Buckeyes game.
+One of the professors from the Columbus State Community College gifted us tickets to an Ohio Buckeyes game against the Rutgers, thanks Paul Carringer.
 It was the first football game in my entire life.
-So impressive and magnificent.
-No comparison of a German soccer game.
+So impressive and magnificent - no comparison of a German soccer game.

 The Ohio stadium in Columbus